smartrplace/smartr-efficiency/Spreadsheet2Portal.md

 Spreadsheet application software like Microsoft Excel and OpenOffice/LibreOffice Calc make it possible to develop simple calculation tools very quickly, including data acquisition, presentation and monitoring of intermediate results.
 These programs are not very suitable, though, when data from various users and buildings needs to be collected and held in various user accounts via a web tool allowing different users to calculate individual results via the internet.
 If users would use the spreadsheet calculations directly they would have to copy the data manually if switching to a new version of the spreadsheet, most likely users would not update to a new version.
 Users also would have to install the right spreadsheet calculation program and providing an optimal data experience is also limited when the input data is gaining complexity.
 It would also not be possible to perform anonymous statistical analysis over the data of all users who agree to be part of such an evaluation.
 For this reason the Spreadsheet2Portal functionality provides a spreadsheet structure, documentation and code that allows a quick setup of a building or district-related calculator in Calc or Excel and also allows for a quick conversion into the SmartrEfficiency modules required to provide the calculator as a web tool inside a SmartrEfficiency portal.

 ## Spreadsheet structure
 Note: The structure information given here is used by the MultiBuilding example.
 The initial HPAdapt example is currently not fully compatible with this structure yet.
-This structure can be used with the [SmartEffRes helper library](https://gitlab.com/jakobbbb/hpadapt-draftcalc/blob/master/lib/README.md), which allows you to access resources in a spreadsheet by name rather than by cell coordinates.
+This structure can be used with the [SmartEffRes helper library](https://gitlab.com/smartrplace/hpadapt-draftcalc/blob/master/lib/README.md), which allows you to access resources in a spreadsheet by name rather than by cell coordinates.

 ### Worksheets
 The spreadsheet provides the different input types for a [LogicProvider](https://github.com/smartrplace/smartr-efficiency/blob/master/smartr-efficiency-util/src/main/java/org/smartrplace/smarteff/util/LogicProviderBase.java) in different worksheets.
 The names of the worksheets can be given any name by the developer of the spreadsheet application in principle, but the following names are recommended that are also used in the examples:
 * "param": Overall parameters that are not specific for users or buildings.
 If the calculator shall have internal parameters then a separate worksheet "InternalParams" shall be used for this.
 * "data": The data of the building or other user specific data set that shall be calculated.
 If data from more than one building is to be held in the spreadsheet file then for each building a separate worksheet shall be created with the same structure.
-The data that shall be used for processing is then copied manually into the "LastBuilding" worksheet before the calculation is started.<br>
+The data that shall be used for processing is then copied manually into the "LastBuilding" worksheet before the calculation is started.
 Usually also the core results are stored here.
 For 100EE-refurbishment projects this are usually the results defined in the interface [ProjectProposal100EE](https://github.com/smartrplace/smartr-efficiency/blob/master/smartr-domain-extension-api/src/main/java/org/smartrplace/extensionservice/proposal/ProjectProposal100EE.java) including [ProjectProposal](https://github.com/smartrplace/smartr-efficiency/blob/master/smartr-domain-extension-api/src/main/java/org/smartrplace/extensionservice/proposal/ProjectProposal.java).
 * "lastCalc": Intermediate results of the last calculation are stored and presented here
 * Separate spreadsheets can be added to provide time series and other larger data sets used as input

 ### Data structure
-The data structure within in each worksheet is documented in [SmartEffRes helper library](https://gitlab.com/jakobbbb/hpadapt-draftcalc/blob/master/lib/README.md#table-format)
+The data structure within in each worksheet is documented in [SmartEffRes helper library](https://gitlab.com/smartrplace/hpadapt-draftcalc/blob/master/lib/README.md#table-format)

 Early proposal for further discussion: Data elements that are already available as resources in other models shall be marked green.
 If the designer does not know whether resource elements already exist they can be marked yellow (see next Section).
 Data elements that shall be represented as resources in the portal shall be marked yellow.
 For parameters and LastBuilding data all input that is required for the calculation shall be marked yellow as all input from users needs